redhat-cop/network.bgp/README.md

 - Ansible Network BGP Collection contains the role that provides a platform-agnostic way of managing BGP protocol/resources.
 This collection provides the user the capabilities to gather, deploy, remediate, configure and perform health checks for network BGP resources.

-- Network bgp collection can be used by anyone who is looking to manage and maintain BGP protocol/resources.
+- Network BGP collection can be used by anyone who is looking to manage and maintain BGP protocol/resources.
 This includes system administrators and IT professionals.

 ## Requirements
 - [Requires Ansible](https://github.com/redhat-cop/network.bgp/blob/main/meta/runtime.yml)